Julieisbaka/debate/README.md

 4. **Configure the Git plugin**

-- Set the commit message and auto-commit message to `Obsidian change` (case-sensitive).
 - Authenticate with GitHub and connect the vault to the repository if prompted.

 1. **Syncing Notes**

 - Use the Git plugin to commit and push changes.
-- When the commit message is `Obsidian change`, markdown files will be automatically moved to the `Docs/` folder if they are not there already and published to GitHub Pages.

 ---